Is Windows Defender Good Enough in 2024? Full Guide

 • Extra tools like a VPN, password manager, webcam protection, PC tune-up, etc.

 Bitdefender has some of the strongest web protection of any antivirus on the market.
 It prevented me from visiting phishing sites, as well as sites that contain downloadable malware.
+Windows’s web protection isn’t nearly as good, but it does stay on when you install Bitdefender, meaning users can enjoy multiple layers of protection.
 Another cool feature is Bitdefender’s secure browser, Safepay, which has robust tools to keep your online financial information safe during banking sessions or when you make online purchases (Windows Defender doesn’t have this feature).
-Safepay prevents hackers from remotely accessing your computer, doesn’t let you take screenshots, blocks keystroke tracking, and automatically fills out credit card information in billing fields.
+Safepay will also block screenshots and keystroke tracking and automatically fill out credit card information.

 🥈2.
 Bitdefender — Better Cloud-Based Scanning Engine (With Excellent Additional Features)